-- 1. Serves as an ex officio member of the Board of Trustees and of all committees of the Board. - 2.
-Organizes all regular meetings of the Board of Trustees in consultation with the Chair and prepares necessary background materials for such meetings. - 3.
-Provides leadership in the recruitment and orientation of new members of the Board of Trustees and maintains personal contact with Trustees between meetings. - 4.
-Reports regularly to the Board of Trustees on the condition of the College to keep the Trustees fully informed and to enable the Board to meet its policy-making responsibilities. - 5.
-Sees that all policies established by the Board of Trustees are implemented; that all legal requirements are met; that proper academic and formation standards are observed. - 6.
-Sees that the annual budget is prepared for the approval of the Board of Trustees and that it is administered properly. - 7.
-Represents the faculty and other employees of the institution at meetings of the Board of Trustees and its committees. - 8.
-Engages the Board of Trustees in the approval and regular review of the College's threeyear strategic plan. - 9.
-Assists the Chair in the evaluation and improvement of all functions of the Board of Trustees.
+- 1.2 Is ex-officio a member of the Board of Trustees, and of all committees of the Board, with/without power to vote.
+He reports regularly to the Board of Trustees upon the condition of the College, making such recommendations as are considered expedient, and bringing those matters to the attention of the Board of Trustees that are appropriate and necessary to keep it fully informed and to enable it to meet its policy-making responsibilities. - 1.3 Organizes all regular meetings of the Board of Trustees in consultation with the Chair and prepares necessary background materials for such meetings. - 1.4 Provides leadership in the recruitment and orientation of new members of the Board of Trustees and maintains personal contact with Trustees between meetings. - 1.5 Assists the Chair in the evaluation and improvement of all functions of the Board of Trustees. - 1.6 Sees that all policies established by the Board of Trustees are implemented fully; that all legal requirements are met; that proper educational standards are observed; that everything possible is done to attain the stated objectives of the College, and to promote the best interests of the students and faculty.